aplteam/Tatin/docs/InstallingTheTatinServer.md

 After having made the necessary adjustments in the INI file you could of course simply start an instance of Dyalog with ample memory, and load the workspace.

-Most errors that could occur (bugs in Tatin etc.) are trapped and will return a 500 (Internal Server Error) but not prevent the server from running.
+Most errors that could occur (bugs in Tatin etc.) are trapped and will return a 500 (Internal Server Error) but would not prevent the server from running.
 However, there are errors that might bring the server down like an aplcore or a WS FULL.

 In such an event you are most likely interested in the server being restarted automatically.